Lady Bird: Is the Movie Based on Greta Gerwig’s Life?

 No, ‘Lady Bird’ is not based on a true story.
 It is based on an original screenplay written by Gerwig.
-Several elements of the films in sync with Gerwig’s life have led people to believe that the film is semi-autobiographical.
+Several elements of the film that are in sync with Gerwig’s life have led people to believe that the film is semi-autobiographical.
 However, Gerwig has denied this claim.
 Nothing in the film actually ever happened to her, but the feeling of it is what she related to while writing the story.

 In fact, as opposed to the rebellious Christine, Gerwig was a straight-A student who didn’t get in much trouble.
 While writing ‘Lady Bird’, she explored the possibility of a teenage girl who was of a more complex nature than her.
 “Writing this character was an exploration of all these things I didn’t have access to or I couldn’t be.
 In that way, it almost felt like this fairy-tale invention of a deeply flawed heroine, but one who I admire,” she said.